BONES OF THE LOWER LIMB

 • Structure:

-• Fourteen bones, arranged similarly to fingers
+• Fourteen bones, arranged similarly to your fingers

 • Function: